-Computer power supplies work hard, especially for gamers or other industry work that causes the computer to work hard for extended periods of time.
+Computer power supplies work hard, especially for gamers or other industry work that causes the computer to work hard for extended periods.

 This means that the temperature that capacitors operate at, is going to be more likely higher compared to ordinary applications.

 So, I would tend to lean toward the notion that the lifespan would be shorter than the average 10 to 20-year period.

-When capacitor’s values start deviating, other components like semiconductors and resistors can be at risk of running hotter depending on the circuit’s design.
-Thus lowering the life expectancy of them.
+When the capacitor’s values start deviating, other components like semiconductors and resistors can be at risk of running hotter depending on the circuit’s design.
+Thus lowering their life expectancy of them.

 The common carbon resistor is another component that can alter in value as it ages.
-With the heat exchange from electrical to thermal (as by its very nature), resistors can slowly start to increase in value.
+With the heat exchange from electrical to thermal (as by its very nature), resistors can slowly increase in value.

-This increase typically does not have a negative impact as a capacitor’s but can still offer irregularities that can cause computer components with a starved supply to point out just one example.
+This increase typically does not hurt a capacitor.
+However, it can still offer irregularities that can cause computer components with a starved supply to point out just one example.

-When a resistor’s power rating is too low for the task at hand, this degrading effect can be accelerated.
-This sometimes happens when circuits are designed and a value isn’t chosen properly, thus setting the component up for a shorter lifespan.
+This degrading effect can be accelerated when a resistor’s power rating is too low for the task.
+This sometimes happens when circuits are designed, and a value isn’t chosen properly, thus setting the component up for a shorter lifespan.

 Coils, inductors, and transformers

-Generally, these are some of the most reliable components you will find inside a power supply.
-While it’s true, I have come across plenty of faulty transformers in my time, and it is generally due to a poor design that leads to failure.
+Generally, these are some of the most reliable components inside a power supply.
+While it’s true, I have encountered plenty of faulty transformers in my time, and it is generally due to a poor design that leads to failure.

-Coils, inductors, and transformers are basically enamel-coated copper wires wrapped around plastic, ferrite, or magnetic core.
+Coils, inductors, and transformers are enamel-coated copper wires wrapped around plastic, ferrite, or magnetic core.
 Some inductors wound with thicker gauge wire can be manufactured and soldered into the PCB without a core.

-These are not the most likely components that will cause a computer’s power supply to fail unless something has physically damaged them.
+These are not the most likely components that will cause a computer’s power supply to fail unless something physically damages them.

 Integrated circuits have varying lifespans.
 This is due to a vast number of reasons.
-Essentially, it depends on how hot the component gets over time and to how long you can expect it to last.
+It depends on how hot the component gets over time and how long you can expect it to last.